 The dissertation process asks students to integrate specific areas of psychological theory and research, which are consonant with their professional mission, with a repertoire of scholarly and scientific methodologies in order to develop answers to a set of problems.
 Our students are encouraged to tap into a broad range of research questions and methods in their consideration of the dissertation design.
 Examples of projects a student might pursue include empirical studies, theoretical papers, program evaluations, integrative case studies, design and implementation of innovative programs, and public policy issues.
 The dissertation should seek to inform an identifiable audience.
 Students are expressly required to identify exemplars within the current psychology and social science professional literature (e.g., published journal articles and book chapters) upon which to model their dissertations.
 These dissertations range in length from approximately sixty to one hundred pages.

-A wide range of dissertation topics are allowed.
-Examples include:
+A wide range of dissertation topics is allowed.

 Policies and procedures surrounding the dissertation process are detailed in the Clinical Psychology Handbook.